-The Extended Day Program and Saturday Academy, an intervention and enrichment program offered to interested students on Saturday mornings, are optional programs open to all students with parental permission.
+The Extended Day Program is an optional program open to all students with parental permission.
 They are intended to be part of the educational offerings at YSWPCS.

 Our children play an important role in maintaining a positive environment.
 In the Extended Day Program, the schedule is more flexible and the atmosphere is very relaxed.
 With these privileges come responsibilities and many choices.
 Our hope is that our students make appropriate behavioral choices during extended hours clubs and activities.
-A student is not able to participate in extended day if they have an outstanding after school detention or have served in ISS that particular day.
+A student is not able to participate in Extended Day if they have an outstanding after school detention or have served in ISS that particular day.

 It is important to remember that the Extended Day Program is not a childcare service.
 Students who demonstrate by their behavior that they do not wish to participate in clubs and disrupt the program will be unenrolled.
-The extended day coordinator also has the authority to dismiss a student from the program at any point to ensure the safety of all students and staff.
+The Extended Day Coordinator also has the authority to dismiss a student from the program at any point to ensure the safety of all students and staff.
 If a student is unenrolled from an after-school activity due to behavior, he or she will not be permitted to participate in clubs or tutoring for the remainder of the school year.

-If an extended day teacher feels that a child is not complying with school rules and behavioral expectations, it is his or her responsibility to redirect the child involved toward more appropriate behavior.
+If an Extended Day Teacher feels that a child is not complying with school rules and behavioral expectations, it is his or her responsibility to redirect the child involved toward more appropriate behavior.
 This redirection may include one or several of the following steps as deemed appropriate by the extended day teacher:

-- Discuss behavior with the student(s) involved - Intervention (e.g., time out, restricted activity, detention hall) - Referral to the Extended Day Coordinator or Discipline Coordinator - Disciplinary report and/or parent-teacher conference - Probation (Extended Day) - Expulsion (Extended Day)
+- Discuss behavior with the student(s) involved - Intervention (PBIS Approach) - Referral to the Extended Day Coordinator or Discipline Coordinator - Disciplinary report and/or parent-teacher conference - Probation (Extended Day) - Expulsion (Extended Day)

-The CEO or designee can be asked to review a matter of problem behavior by an extended day teacher, the coordinator, or a student, parent, or guardian.
-The CEO or designee will meet with the concerned student and the extended day teacher or coordinator to obtain needed information.
+The CEO or designee can be asked to review a matter of problem behavior by an Extended Day Teacher, the Coordinator, or a student, parent, or guardian.
+The CEO or designee will meet with the concerned student and the Extended Day Teacher or Coordinator to obtain needed information.
 A decision by the CEO or designee concerning resolution of disagreement will be provided to all interested parties.